0xGUI/misc-go/README.md

 # misc-go
-Golang Program to connect to K8S , Elasticsearch and Postgresql
+Golang Program to connect to K8S , Elasticsearch and Postgresql that makes:

 * Make Calls to an Elasticsearch cluster
-* Make Operation to an Postgresql Database
+* Make Operations to an Postgresql Database
 * Manage Resources inside a Kubernetes Cluster